 Color identification & color name selection:

-Color name errors are the cause of most returns.
+Warning: Color name errors are the highest cause of return shipping cost and restocking fees.
 We do not offer free returns.
+Please don't guess at your color name.

 Color identification leads to a color name.
 Blue and yellow are color families.
 Cerulean Blue and Saffron Yellow are color names.